- Brand name

 - Following reconstitution, to reduce microbiological hazard the product should be used as soon as practicable after reconstitution.
 If storage is necessary, hold at 2-8°C for not more than 24 hours.

-The vials and or syringes left over after administration of Menveo must be disposed of as medical waste.
+The vials left over after administration of MENVEO must be disposed of as medical waste.

 What it looks like

-- Vial containing the MenA lyophilized conjugate component as a white to off-white powder
+- Vial containing the MenA lyophilised conjugate component as a white to off-white powder

-- Syringe or vial containing the MenCWY liquid conjugate component as a clear solution
+- Vial containing the MenCWY liquid conjugate component as a clear solution

-The contents of the two components (MenA vial and MenCWY syringe or vial) are to be mixed prior to vaccination.
+The contents of the two components (MenA vial and MenCWY vial) are to be mixed prior to vaccination.

 The other ingredients in the vial of MenA lyophilised conjugate component are: potassium phosphate dibasic and sucrose.

-The other ingredients in the syringe or vial of MenCWY liquid conjugate component are: sodium chloride, sodium phosphate - monobasic monohydrate; sodium phosphate - dibasic dihydrate and water for injections
+The other ingredients in the vial of MenCWY liquid conjugate component are: sodium chloride, sodium phosphate - monobasic monohydrate; sodium phosphate - dibasic dihydrate and water for injections

 Not all pack sizes may be marketed.